Westinghouse Nuclear Privacy Statement

 • Right to object and rights relating to automated decision-making: Under certain circumstances, you may have the right to object, on grounds relating to your situation, at any time to the processing of your Personal Data by us and we can be required to no longer process your Personal Data.

-• Right to revoke your consent: If you have given us your consent to certain data processing (for example, if you have subscribed our newsletter or out job alerts) you have the right at any time to revoke the consent given, entirely or in part.
+• Right to revoke your consent: If you have given us your consent to certain data processing, for example if you have subscribed to our newsletter or our job alerts, you have the right to revoke the consent given, entirely or in part, at any time.

 • Right to lodge a complaint with the competent data protection supervisory authority in your country of residence, country of work or country of an alleged infringement.
 For the full list of the supervisory authorities, please visit: https://edpb.europa.eu/about-edpb/about-edpb/members_en.